 The adventure tour has the same starting point as the

 but continues to lead deeper into the cave.
-At the end of the Standard tour you will
+At the end of the Heritage tour you will

 descend to where the 30 minutes of adventure starts....